A diverse, equitable, and inclusive higher education workplace where people of all backgrounds and perspectives can

 The Higher Education Recruitment Consortium (HERC) is a non-profit consortium of colleges, universities, hospitals, research labs, government agencies, and related non- and for-profit organizations, committed to diversifying the pipeline of faculty, staff, and executives in academia.
 HERC supports our member institutions in recruiting and retaining outstanding and diverse employees.

 HERC Member Demographics

-Over 700 colleges, universities, and other institutions of higher education are members of 19 HERC regions.
+Over 700 colleges, universities, and other institutions of higher education are members of HERC regions cross the country.
 These institutions are public and private, educate at all levels, and have budgets of varying sizes.

 Together, HERC member institutions represent more than: